kborovik/llmdoc/README.md

 # Document Question Answering with Generative AI and Elasticsearch

+**Project Overview**

-This project demonstrates a DevOps workflow for automating and functionally testing local development that integrates seamlessly with cloud DevOps workflows.
-It focuses on functional and integration testing with ElasticSearch and Ollama rather than unit testing.
-For details on the Terraform and Kubernetes deployment workflow, see the related project here: https://github.com/kborovik/llmdoc-infra
+This project provides a hands-on demonstration of a DevOps workflow designed to automate and test local development environments with seamless integration into cloud-based DevOps processes.
+The focus lies on functional and integration testing specifically involving Elasticsearch and Ollama, rather than isolated unit testing.

+For the associated Terraform and Kubernetes deployment workflow, please refer to the companion project: [https://github.com/kborovik/llmdoc-infra](https://github.com/kborovik/llmdoc-infra)

+**Core Technology**

-`llmdoc` Python application utilizes a Retrieval-Augmented Generation (RAG) approach, leveraging a Large Language Model (LLM), to condense search results obtained from ElasticSearch document queries into summaries.
+The `llmdoc` Python application employs a Retrieval-Augmented Generation (RAG) approach.
+It leverages a Large Language Model (LLM) to summarize search results retrieved from Elasticsearch document queries.

-The `llmdoc` project utilizes the [spaCy](https://spacy.io/) library to analyze text.
-It performs various tasks such as sentence splitting, generating sentence lemmas, grouping sentences and lemmas into chunks, generating embeddings using a Large Language Model, and storing the generated document in an ElasticSearch index.
+**Key Dependencies**

+* spaCy: [https://spacy.io/](https://spacy.io/) library for text analysis tasks.
+* Elasticsearch for document indexing and search.
+* Ollama (or similar) Large Language Model

+**Workflow Summary**

+1. **Text Analysis:** `llmdoc` uses spaCy to:
+   * Break text into sentences.
+   * Generate lemmas (base word forms).
+   * Group related sentences and lemmas.
+2. **Embedding Generation:** An LLM creates text embeddings (numerical representations).
+3. **Elasticsearch Indexing:** Embeddings and associated text are stored in Elasticsearch.

-# Quick Start
+**Quick Start Guide**

-- Clone GitHub repository
-- Set ELASTIC_PASSWORD
+1. **Clone Repository:** Get the code from GitHub.
+2. **Environment Setup:**
+   * Set the `ELASTIC_PASSWORD` environment variable.
-- Initialize local development environment (Docker Compose, ElasticSearch)
+   * Initialize your local environment using Docker Compose (Elasticsearch included).
-- Start Docker Compose (ElasticSearch, Kibana, Ollama LLM Model)
+3. **Launch Containers:** Start Docker Compose (this runs Elasticsearch, Kibana, and the Ollama LLM).
-- Run end-to-end test
+4. **Run Tests:** Execute the end-to-end test suite.

 ```shell
 git clone https://github.com/kborovik/llmdoc.git